pp-monika/worldbuilder/README.md

 # worldbuilder
-Keeping information of worldbuilding (such as character names, locations, and lore) in MongoDB.
+Keeping information of worldbuilding (such as names, character profile, locations, and lore) in MongoDB.